lite-xl/lite-xl-lsp/README.md

 * Add hover support for function arguments (partially)
   * Add custom tooltip that accents active parameter and signature
 * Add hover support for symbols (Done)
-* Generate list of current document symbols for easy document navigation (Done?)
+* Generate list of current document symbols for easy document navigation (Done)
 * Goto definition (Done)
   * Display select box when more than one result (Done)
 * Figure out how to get an autocompletion item full documentation with 'completionItem/resolve' or any other in order to better populate the new autocomplete item description
-* Show diagnostics on active document similar to the linter plugin.
+* Show diagnostics on active document similar to the linter plugin (Done).

 ## Screenshots